 Simple solutions such as that, as well as orthotics, which can be customised to your feet to give you a kind of support that will make a remarkable difference, are standard, however, there are alternate solutions also available.

 Shockwave therapy is something that we believe is tremendously effective here at Walk Without Pain.
-This technique sparks your body into recovery mode and prompts the increase of blood flow to stimulate repair of damage plantar fascia.
+This technique sparks your body into recovery mode and prompts the increase of blood flow to stimulate repair of damaged plantar fascia.

 Local injection is also an effective way to bring about a similar response and recovery.
 This technique will result in a reduction of pain, which can often be immediate, and will stimulate repair of the damaged area.

-Second To None Expertise
+Second To None Expertise in Foot Health

 Here at Walk Without Pain, we have absolute confidence in our ability to effectively treat even the most persistent or complex problems.
 Even if you have been to countless podiatrists in the past, we encourage you to make contact with us and book an appointment.
 Our team has a wealth of knowledge that is second to none and with our continued dedication to ongoing learning, you will find a team ready, willing and able to bring the most advanced solutions to the treatment of your problem.

-So, if you want plantar fasciitis treatment in Brisbane that could finally put that aching problem to rest once and for all, get in touch with the team here at Walk Without Pain today.
+So, if you want plantar fasciitis treatment near Brisbane that could finally put that aching problem to rest once and for all, get in touch with the team here at Walk Without Pain today.